khanhnamle1994/cracking-the-data-science-interview/21-ML-Interview-Q&A.md

 More complex models are more prone to being overfit (high variance) but they are expressive enough to get close to the truth (low bias).

 The best model for a given problem usually lies somewhere in the middle.

+## 2. Optimization
+*Algorithms for finding the best parameters for a model*.

+### 2.1 - What is the difference between stochastic gradient descent (SGD) and gradient descent (GD)?
+Both algorithms are methods for finding a set of parameters that minimize a loss function by evaluating parameters against data and then making adjustments.

+In standard gradient descent, you'll evaluate all training samples for each set of parameters.
+This is akin to taking big, slow steps toward the solution.

+In stochastic gradient descent, you'll evaluate only 1 training sample for the set of parameters before updating them.
+This is akin to taking small, quick steps toward the solution.

+### 2.2 - When would you use GD over SDG, and vice-versa?
+GD theoretically minimizes the error function better than SGD.
+However, SGD converges much faster once the dataset becomes large.

+That means GD is preferable for small datasets while SGD is preferable for larger ones.

+In practice, however, SGD is used for most applications because it minimizes the error function well enough while being much faster and more memory efficient for large datasets.